SrgntBallistic/Formbot-V0/README.md

 ### Formbot Wiring + LDO Kirigami Wiring Kit
 ![Generic Formbot Kirigami Wiring](Images/Wiring/Formbot-Kirigami-+-LDO-Wiring-Kit.png)

 The LDO wiring kit includes 2 Wago mounts, a Thermistor breakout PCB and an LED PCB.
+A third wago is needed for the Formbot Thermal Fuse.
 The LDO V0 repo has stls for mounting its PCBs and the wagos.
 See the Kirigami Manual for more info.

 ## Products Used
 ### Phaetus Dragon HF